johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

-  Blown up view of the same 320&times;200 VGA screen --- notice that the image is double-scanned; in reality, all VGA adapters actually output 320&times;400 with every line doubled!
+  Blown up view of the same 320&times;200 VGA screen --- notice that the image is double-scanned; in reality, all VGA adapters actually output 320&times;400, so every line was doubled!

 {{< /figure >}}

 The situation on the Amiga, however, is entirely different.
-As mentioned, Commodore monitors are essentially small TVs, subject to SD TV standards.
+As mentioned, Commodore monitors were essentially small TVs, subject to SD TV standards.
 PAL (NTSC) programmes display 50 (60) half-frames ([fields](https://en.wikipedia.org/wiki/Field_(video))) per second, interlaced, at 576 (480) lines of vertical resolution.
-What this means is that the display alternates between even and odd fields at 50 (60) Hz, and every field only contains 288 (240) lines, stretched to fill the screen (there is literally a 1-line vertical offset between them; this is the cause of the infamous "interlace flicker").
-Interlace is not that great with mostly static computer generated images having sharp contours, so for low-res they used the same trick as the consoles of the era: they simply just sent the display either all-even or all-odd frames, rather than alternating between even and odd.
+What this means is that the display alternates between even and odd fields at 50 (60) Hz, and every field only contains 288 (240) lines, stretched to fill the screen (there is literally a 1-line vertical offset between the two alternating fields; this is the cause of the infamous "interlace flicker").
+Interlace is not that great with mostly static computer generated images having sharp contours, so for low-res they used the same trick as most consoles of the era: they simply just sent the display either all-even or all-odd fields, rather than alternating between even and odd.
 The result is a completely static 50 (60) FPS image --- but the scanlines now only have half the "density" vertically, so to speak, which is the main contributing factor for the famous "scanline" look.
-Scanlines are much more noticeable on NTSC than PAL because of the ~17% vertical resolution reduction (which incidentally also explains why scanline-fetishism seems to be more rampant in American retro-gaming circles nowadays...)
+Scanlines are much more noticeable on NTSC because of its ~17% reduced vertical resolution compared to PAL, which causes the lines making up the image to be placed further apart (incidentally, this explains why scanline-fetishism seems to be more rampant in American retro-gaming circles nowadays...)

-The below photos of Commodore monitors displaying 320&times;200 low-res in NTSC illustrate single-scanning very well (enlarge them and inspect the details).
+The below photos of Commodore monitors displaying 320&times;200 low-res in NTSC illustrate single-scanning very well (enlarge them to inspect the details).

 {{< figure name="img/amiga-crt/monkey-island-ntsc.jpg" nameSmall="img/amiga-crt/monkey-island-ntsc.jpg" captionAlign="center" alt="" width="90%" >}}